bmargogne/website-builder/readme.md

 ## Work in Progress

 ### known Issues
-- Watchers may miss newly created folders and their content.
-Just force the reload by saving the type of file concerned.
+- Watchers are not perfect : they may miss newly created folders and their content.
+You may need to stop and reload the builder.
-- Also, some elements may need two reloads to properly update. (ex: stylesheet built in two steps)
+- Also, in some cases two reloads seems to be needed for a proper update.
-- For 'gulp-using', the console log of the file path is confusing.
+- The test output may be confusing, as the file path display is wrong.
 This is necessary to keep the 'gulp-newer' check working.
-- Changing a HTML partial will not rebuild the "caller" file, unless the "newer" package is deactivated on this task
+- Changing a HTML partial will not rebuild the "caller" file, unless the "newer" package is deactivated on this task.
-- sourcemaps are created, but on the uncompressed files.

 ### Improvments ideas